 How: Programmers use the tools and framework defined by the system architects and follow standards defined for the project to code the screens and functions described in the requirements document.

-Programmers may specialize in one aspect of the application (sometimes called a layer of the system), such as the User Interface (screens) or database (where your information is stored), or they may be “full stack” developers, who code all aspects of a page or function, including getting the data for a page, coding the page and its business rules, and saving the data entered/updated on the page.
+Programmers may specialize in one aspect of the application (sometimes called a layer of the system), such as the User Interface/User Experience (screens) or database (where your information is stored), or they may be “full stack” developers.
+Full stack means one person codes all aspects of a page or function, including getting the data for a page, coding the page and its business rules, and saving the data entered/updated on the page.
 Both approaches can be successful based on the skillset of the development team.

-After programmers finish coding a unit of work, they test it and check it into source control, which is an important part of a project because it helps ensure that everyone working on the project is accessing the most current version of the code, and it also avoids overwriting work completed by one person with someone else’s code.
+After programmers finish coding a unit of work, they test it and check it into source control, which helps ensure that everyone working on the project is accessing the most current version of the code.
+Source control also avoids overwriting work completed by one person with someone else’s code.

 On a regular basis, programmers meet with the project manager to clarify requirements, report progress, and plan next steps.